 When it comes to circuit breaker vs fuse box, our Premium Electric electricians highly recommend replacing a fuse box with more a modern circuit breaker.
 If you have any questions, please call us at 604-832-3016.

 By contrast, if there is a surge of electricity, the internal automatic switch mechanism of a circuit breaker will trip and shut of the power.
 Nothing gets burnt out so there’s nothing to replace.
 Instead, to restore power you can just reset the circuit breaker by flipping the switch back on.

 In terms of circuit breaker vs fuse box, a circuit breaker is more advanced and can be used over and over again.
-While they don’t respond as quick as fuses, circuit breakers do not have to be replaced.
+While they don’t respond as quickly as fuses, circuit breakers do not have to be replaced.
 Your main circuit breaker panel will have numerous switches.
 Some switches are dedicated circuit breakers for specific appliances like your HVAC system or refrigerator.
-Others however, will have all the outlets in one part of your house (like the living room or garage) on one circuit.
+Others, however, will have all the outlets in one part of your house (like the living room or garage) on one circuit.

 Because we rely on a host of electrical devices for our day-to-day living, circuit breakers are essential for home safety.
-We recommend installing Ground Fault Circuit Interrupters (GFCI outlets) as well, since they react quicker and are designed to prevent electrical shocks at the outlet.
+We recommend installing Ground Fault Circuit Interrupters (GFCI outlets) as well since they react quicker and are designed to prevent electrical shocks at the outlet.
 GFCI outlets are commonly found in bathrooms, kitchens, and garages and can be reset with the push of a button.

 About Premium Electric

 Premium Electric is available for 24-hour emergency services and electrical safety inspections.
 We specialize in both residential and commercial electrical services and help clients throughout the Fraser Valley including Abbotsford, Chilliwack, Mission, and Langley.
 All our electrical work is warrantied and guaranteed.